Radical 38: Controversies over sexism

-In 2015, an exhibition in Beijing entitled "姦: Cultural Codes of Gender Violence" (姦：性別暴力伤害的文化符号) organized by 65 artists was canceled by the authority.
+In 2015, an exhibition in Beijing entitled "姦: Cultural Codes of Gender Violence" (姦：性別暴力伤害的文化符号) organized by 65 artists was canceled by the authorities.
 Still, the idea of this exhibition made its way through international media outlets.
 Tong Yujie (佟玉洁), the exhibition's academic convener, questioned in her writing: "Why did one woman become three, and such a symbol of political and moral imagination and an object of enmity in traditional Chinese society and political theory?"

-A 2014 study done by Wang Yuping from Anhui University's School of Chinese Language and Literature analyzed all Chinese characters under radical woman in a concise edition of Hanyu Da Cidian (汉语大词典简编).
+A 2014 study done by Wang Yuping from Anhui University's School of Chinese Language and Literature analyzed all Chinese characters with the woman radical in a concise edition of Hanyu Da Cidian (汉语大词典简编).
 The result shows that among these characters, there are 56 with negative meaning, 70 with positive meaning, and 184 are neutral.
 Nonetheless, the author believed that some of these categories suggested discrimination in traditional Chinese culture.

 Similar controversies also exist in "gendered" European languages which have divisions between masculine and feminine terms.
 This phenomenon is called linguistic sexism.

+Sinogram

+Alone the character is one of the Kyōiku kanji or Kanji taught in elementary school in Japan.
+It is a first grade kanji.